1pretom/baba-europeu-app/README.md

 # Baba Europeu

-**Organize your football matches and connect with your teammates effortlessly!**
+**Organize your football matches and connect with your teammates!**

 **Built with React Native and TypeScript for a seamless experience across devices.**